MultiTonic/thinking-dataset/docs/02_ARCHITECTURE.md

 ### 1. Data Ingestion

-- **Raw Data Sources**: The project collects data from multiple sources, including historical records, literature, and user-generated content.
+- **Raw Data Sources**: The project collects data from multiple sources, including historical records, literature, user-generated content, and the WikiLeaks Cablegate dataset.
 - **Data Storage**: Raw data is stored in a structured format using SQLite, a lightweight database.

 ### 2. Data Preprocessing

 - **Data Cleaning**: Methods are implemented to remove duplicates, handle missing values, and normalize data.
 - **Data Transformation**: The raw data is transformed into a standardized format suitable for further processing and analysis.
+- **Data Validation**: Ensuring the integrity and quality of the data before further processing.

 ### 3. Data Enrichment and Case Study Creation

-- **Seed Generation**: Seed objects are defined and generated using predefined keywords.
+- **Seed Generation**: Seed objects are defined and generated using predefined keywords and cables.
 - **Cable Creation**: Multiple seed objects are combined to generate detailed scenarios called cables.
 - **Case Study Generation**: Cables are used to create detailed case studies with injected data points.
 - **Standard Format Distillation**: Case studies are refined into a consistent format for model training.